 MULTI-FACETED ARTIST-SCHOLAR

-Miss Coco's artistic journey began with teaching recreational dance classes in her childhood neighborhood through the City of Toronto's Parks and Recreation division.
+Miss Coco's artistic journey began with teaching recreational dance classes in her childhood neighbourhood, Jane and Finch, through the City of Toronto's Parks and Recreation division in year 2000.
 This initiative aimed to fill the noticeable absence of cultural dance programs and to reconnect her with her multi-ethnic heritage.
-The Toronto Arts Foundation's impact story for International Dance Day in 2021 featured her entry into the dance world.
-She trained in COBA's professional apprenticeship program, performing as an understudy during their 19th season, *Les Rhymes de la Forêt.* Murray has also deepened her expertise by studying with renowned master teachers such as M'Bemba Bangoura, Youssouf Koumbassa, and Delton Frank, focusing on dance styles from West Africa, the Caribbean, and the United States.
+She trained in COBA's professional apprenticeship program, performing as an understudy during their 19th season, *Les Rhymes de la Forêt.* For several years, Murray has also deepened her expertise by studying with renowned master teachers such as M'Bemba Bangoura, Youssouf Koumbassa, and Delton Frank, focusing on dance styles from West Africa, the Caribbean, and the United States.

 Graphic design credit: Christopher Cushman